Wednesday, December 19, 2007

 Reaching New Height

-I was surprised when Yin Khun handed me a number of laminated photo's yesterday in my office.
-Mind you laminated photo's!
-He told me Ar.
-Shim passed him these photo's to be passed on to me.
-Ar.
-Shim also asked YK to let me know that Innotech's door is opened for Sam to join them at anytime.
+Yesterday.
+I was surprised when Yin Khun handed me a stack of laminated photos in my office - yes, laminated photos!
+He explained that Ar.
+Shim had given them to him to pass on to me.
+But, that wasn't all - Ar.
+Shim also wanted me to know that Innotech's doors are always open for Sam, should he ever wish to join them.

-Wow, I felt honoured and proud that my son has reached such a level of professional standing and demand.
+Wow, I felt an overwhelming sense of pride and honour knowing that my son has reached such a professional calibre - where his skills and reputations make him a sought-after talent.

 Tuesday, December 18, 2007